hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 * **Conc_Pou5f1**: mean concentration over the second (Pou5f1) group
 * **Fold**: shows the difference in mean concentrations between the two groups, with a positive value indicating increased binding affinity in the Nanog group and a negative value indicating increased binding affinity in the Pou5f1 group.

+### Visualization

+**MA plots** are a useful way to visualize the effect of normalization on data, as well as seeing which of the datapoints are being identified as differentially bound.
+An MA plot can be obtained for the resistant-responsive contrast as follows: